 Tom’s Account Manager receives a message that Tom’s opportunity is won.
 Great!
 That means that Tom has purchased the drone.
 The drone is scheduled for delivery within 5 working days.
 Great work from the sales-, service- and marketing team.

 While Tom is waiting for his drone to arrive, we at BRIGHTFOX will get back to work to help companies like Top Drone to set up a multi-cloud platform.
 You want to know how Tom’s story end?
-His journey will continue in another blog.
+His journey will continue in another the blog: “Creating brand advocates with a customer centric approach“.

 Contact us if you want a full-service approach through multiple Salesforce clouds.
 Our consultants will help you build the right journeys for your customers.